-Run the startWebLogic.sh (for UNIX) or startWebLogic.cmd (for Windows) script in the directory where you created your new domain.
-The default location is MW HOME/user_projects/domains/domain_name (for UNIX) or MW_HOME\user_projects\domains\domain name (for Windows).
+Run the startWebLogic.sh (on UNIX operating systems) or startWebLogic.cmd (on Windows operating systems) script in the directory where you created your new domain.
+The default location is MW_HOME/user projects/domains/domain_name (on UNIX operating systems) or MW HOME\user_projects\domains\domain_name (on Windows operating systems).